Transnational Repression

 Other attacks have physically endangered Shen Yun performers.
 In 2009, a tire exploded on a Shen Yun bus carrying dozens of dancers from Phoenix, Arizona, to their next performance in California.
 When the driver brought the bus in for service, the mechanics told him the blown tire had unusual marks on it.
 Apparently, somebody had used a drill to make a hole halfway through the rubber—not enough for it to deflate, but enough for it to burst once on the road.
 Several months later, one of the company’s buses was found to have two slashes on its tire, both clearly made with a blade.
 Within the same week, a tire on another bus burst while en route from Memphis to Little Rock on I-40 West.
 Two days after the incident, that same bus was found with slashes on one of its tires.
 In one case, someone poured corrosive chemicals over the brake and accelerator pedal cables of a Shen Yun promotional minivan.
 The company eventually had to arrange 24/7 security for all its vehicles.

-Even personal information, such as the identities and families of the performers, have been exploited by the regime.
+Even personal information, such as the identities and families of the performers, has been exploited by the regime.
 The parents of one Shen Yun emcee would receive visits from Chinese authorities nearly every weekend.
 In another case, the husband of an instrumental soloist was monitored and jailed in China.
 These scare tactics also expanded to America when the home of Shen Yun choreographer and manager Chen Yung-chia was broken into in August 2013.
 “The intruders seemed to be professionals, as they left no fingerprints.
 The intruders had a motive [other than simple robbery],” Chen said.
 “They came here thinking they could gather sensitive information about Shen Yun.”
-Valuables, such as cash, gold jewelry, and expensive watches were all left untouched.
+Valuables such as cash, gold jewelry, and expensive watches were all left untouched.
 Instead, what was stolen were four laptops and a DVD player.

 As recent as July 8, 2022, the last week of Shen Yun’s world tour, groups of pro-Beijing protesters like the CCP Committee Taiwan gathered outside of the venue before showtime and disturbed audience members entering the National Dr. Sun Yat-sen Memorial Hall in Taipei, Taiwan.
-In June 2022, a theater crew member in Midwest region of America reportedly told a Shen Yun production personnel that every time Shen Yun leaves, the theater will receive letters from the Chinese consulate.
+In June 2022, a theater crew member in the Midwest region of America reportedly told Shen Yun production personnel that every time Shen Yun leaves, the theater will receive letters from the Chinese consulate.
 It’s standard procedure for the theater employees now.

 Practitioners abroad are targeted by the long arm of the 610 Office.
 The CCP and its agents will monitor, harass, and even physically assault exiled Falun Gong adherents or local non-Chinese citizens who practice Falun Gong.
 These transnational repression cases are well-documented by human rights organizations and Falun Gong communities in the United States, the Czech Republic, Taiwan, Brazil, Argentina, and more.